codingoutloud/azurefeed/README.md

 azurefeed
 =========

-Repository RSS feeds of interest to those interested in Windows Azure.
+Repository of RSS feeds of interest to those interested in Windows Azure.

-Feel free to add yours via comment or (preferred) pull request.
+Feel free to add yours via comment or twitter (@codingoutloud) or (best of all) a pull request.

 Currently using OPML as format: